pottsga/posts/README.md

 ## How to Run

+Prerequisites to running this project are that you have Apache ActiveMQ installed and running.
+You will specify the port and host in the .env file.

 To run this project, you first need to `cd` into the `posts` directory, and install all dependencies by running `npm install`.